B. Shyam Sunder: Dalit-Muslim unity movement

 Change!
 Change swiftly; if you do not change now you will never change!" said Shyam Sunder at the "All India Depressed Classes Association" Conference on 30–31 May 1941 at Parbhani in Aurangabad District held under his presidency.
 He laid the foundation for Dalit-Muslim Unity Movement.
-It was decided in the conference that the untouchables should abandon all the traditional activities and get themselves freed from untouchability and caste system.
+It was decided in the conference that the untouchables should abandon all the traditional occupational practices and free themselves from untouchability and caste system.
 He read sixty-four pages printed presidential address known as Khutbe-e-Sadarat and asked his people to raise a banner of militant revolt against caste system and join hands with the Muslims.
 He was a fiery pro-Muslim leader.
 It turned out to be a social-cultural movement and has contributed to the sociology of development.
 He was the apostle of Dalit-Muslim unity movement in India.
 Sheetal Markan's Blog it has contributed for political awareness between both communities.
-Indeed, it is a great document in the history of untouchables movement, he in detailed elucidated the history of Mool Bharathis, Indus valley civilization; a Dravidian civilization, Advent of Aryans in India; Origin of caste system, are Mool Bharthis are adherent of Hinduism, and Aryans (Brhamins) usurpation of power from Mool Bharathis.
+Indeed, it is a great document in the history of untouchables movement, he detailed the history of Mool Bharathis, Indus valley civilization; a Dravidian civilization, Advent of Aryans in India; Origin of caste system, are Mool Bharthis are adherent of Hinduism, and Aryans (Brhamins) usurpation of power from Mool Bharathis.